 Or, think about what your grandparents or great-grandparents did for a living and find their stories in their occupations.
 Whether they owned a business, worked on a farm, in a factory, practiced a trade or in a profession, there could be some images and information related to their work.

-You can learn about great resources for finding historical images in the free eBooklet No Pictures?
+You can learn about great resources for finding historical images in the free eBooklet: No Pictures?
 No Problem!
-Click on the picture of the booklet or click here to start finding your ancestor’s story.
+Click on the picture of the booklet or click this text to get a great guide to finding family history images.